esscorp/eslint/README.md

 		});

 		grunt.loadTasks('grunts');

 		grunt.registerTask('check', [
 			'eslint'
 		]);

 		grunt.registerTask('lint', [
 			'eslint'
 		]);

 		grunt.registerTask('build', [
 			'check'
 			//additional tasks here
 		]);

 		grunt.registerTask('default', [
 			'check'
 		]);
 	};
 	```
   6. Test with `grunt` and `grunt check`.

-###Sublime Text Configuration
+### Atom/Sublime Text Configuration
   NOTE: This is a secondary helper; it will not catch as many errors as the grunt task above will.
   1. Install [Package Control](https://packagecontrol.io/installation) if not already.
   2. Open Package Control (⌘⇧P or `CTRL`+`SHIFT`+`P`).
   3. Select `Package Control: Install Package`.